ArkEcosystem/AIPs/AIPS/aip-10.md

 Delegates would be able to explicitly state their profit sharing in a public way such that the Ark they forge is automatically shared with their voters.

+- Add a transaction type to specify profit sharing amount (0% - 100%).
+- Determine voter share at each round.
+- Proportionally reward delegate and voters  upon a successfully forged block.

 Motivation
 ==========